daryllavin/LiDAR-Gait-Analysis/README.md

    conda activate lidar-gait-analysis
    ```

+Then complete the steps listed in [Usage](#usage) below.

 ## Usage

 To utilize the LiDAR capabilities of the iPhone/iPad, you must have a LiDAR-equipped device (iPhone 12+ Pro/Pro Max, or iPad Pro).

 The **Stray Scanner** app (available on the App Store) should be used to record LiDAR videos.
-When recording for gait analysis, press the record video button and ensure the video is recorded at **60 FPS** for accurate joint tracking and analysis.
+When recording for gait analysis, press the 'Record new session' button and ensure the video is recorded at **60 FPS** for accurate joint tracking and analysis.

 Each video recorded with Stray Scanner is saved to a folder in the **Files** app.
 This folder includes:
 - Camera intrinsic files (camera_matrix.csv, imu.csv, odometry.csv)